Volunteers help UMCOR respond whenever and wherever the need arises.

-UMCOR’s relief-supply depots are located in Baldwin, Louisiana, and Salt Lake City, Utah.
+UMCOR’s relief supply depots are located in Baldwin, Louisiana, and Salt Lake City, Utah.
 Volunteers assemble, verify, and pack relief-supply kits so that they can be sent to the areas where they are needed most.
 They also help with outreach programs in the depots’ local communities.
-Sager Brown volunteer registration for 2016 begins January 14, 2015 at 10:00 AM.
+Sager Brown and Depot West volunteer registration for 2019 begins January 10, 2018, at 10:00 a.m.
+Reservation requests will be taken both through email and telephone in a first come, first serve manner.
 For more information about volunteering at a supply depot, contact:

 Disaster Response Volunteers